PURPOSE OF THIS POLICY

 - It may also be used for essential communications regarding campus safety/Clery Act communications, required institutional surveys, and alerts approved by the above offices or the Office of the Provost.
 Because of the nature of these essential communications, students cannot “opt out” of receiving emails in RamSelect.

-- Non-academic, non-business communications are better addressed through systems other than RamSelect, including RamLink, SOURCE, and other university-operated systems and publications.
+- Non-academic messages of general interest are better addressed through systems other than RamSelect, including RamLink, SOURCE, and other university-operated systems and publications.
 Designated university departments will continue to have access to use the RamSelect system to generate email address lists for the purpose of sending non-critical, official business-related messages to students who have affirmatively expressed an interest in the subject matter.
-The message subject line shall be informative as to their source and subject matter and shall be used consistently so that students will be better able to determine where such messages are coming from and set their own message filters accordingly.
-Each university business unit or employee using the RamSelect system will be expected to exercise good judgment to assure that mass emails to student email accounts are for official business purposes, not sent to an unduly large number of recipients, or to students who may have no interest in the subject matter, and properly identified as being from the department or office involved.
+The message subject line shall be informative as to their source and subject matter and must be used consistently so that students will be better able to determine where such messages are coming from and set their own message filters accordingly.
+Each university business unit or employee using the RamSelect system will be expected to exercise good judgment to assure that emails to student email accounts are for official business purposes, not sent to an unduly large number of recipients, or to students who may have no interest in the subject matter, and properly identified as being from the department or office involved.
 Examples of messages for which RamSelect may be an appropriate choice include invitations to nominate faculty for the Alumni Association Best Teachers Awards and information about how students can pick up their tickets for the CU-CSU game.
 Examples of messages for which RamLink or another tool is a better choice include all messages sent to general student populations, general news about programs and events, and the election of officers of a registered student organization.

 - RamLink is a tool developed by the Student Leadership, Involvement & Community Engagement (SLiCE) office as a centralized portal for student involvement.
 This occurs through the tracking and attendance of events, involvement in organizations/departments, recommendation of activities to get involved in, tracking of service hours, and the creation of the Leadership & Involvement Record.